jdeluyck/kcoreorg-website/_posts/2025/2025-03-15-taking-back-control-webpresence-part1.md

 For phpMyAdmin I bumped into the problem that the `pmadb`, where it will store configuration settings and some caches, didn't exist.
 I created it using an `initdb` script, which is launched at mariadb container initialisation time.

-You can put these scripts in a directory and mount it under `/docker-entrypoint-initdb.d`.
+You can put these scripts in a directory and mount it under `/docker-entrypoint-initdb.d`{: .filepath}.
 More info can be found on the [mariadb dockerhub](https://hub.docker.com/_/mariadb) page, under "Initializing the database contents".

 #### OpenSSH